Government orders independent inquiry into Letby case

 Letby, 33, was not in the dock when the verdict was reached at Manchester Crown Court on Friday.

-She was accused of murdering seven babies and attempting to murder a further 10 while working at the Countess of Chester Hospital between June 2015 and June 2016.
+She was accused of murdering seven babies and attempting to murder a further 10 while working at the hospital’s neonatal unit between June 2015 and June 2016.
 She denied all charges.

 The jury could not reach verdicts on six counts of attempted murder.